Tearsheet

 Mark Fioravanti, President & Chief Executive Officer

-Mark Fioravanti has served as President and Chief Executive Officer of Ryman Hospitality Properties since January 1, 2023, and became President and a board member in March 2022.
-He joined the company in 2002 to oversee marketing for the Gaylord Hotels brand.
-His previous roles at Ryman Hospitality Properties and its predecessor, Gaylord Entertainment, include Senior Vice President (SVP) of sales and marketing, president of ResortQuest (a subsidiary he led until its sale in 2007), and SVP and treasurer.
-Fioravanti took on oversight of finance in 2007 and was promoted to SVP and Chief Financial Officer (CFO) in 2009.
-As EVP and CFO from 2011 to 2015, he was instrumental in the company's 2012 conversion to a Real Estate Investment Trust (REIT).
-From 2015 to 2022, as President and CFO, he led the acquisition of Block 21 in Austin, Texas, and a strategic investment by Atairos and NBCUniversal to support the growth of Opry Entertainment Group.
-Prior to Ryman, Fioravanti worked for Harrah's Entertainment for 11 years in various senior corporate and property-level positions.
+Mark Fioravanti assumed the role of President and Chief Executive Officer of Ryman Hospitality Properties on January 1, 2023, having also joined the company's board in March 2022.
+He initially joined Ryman Hospitality Properties in 2002 to oversee marketing efforts for the Gaylord Hotels brand.
+Throughout his tenure, he has held various key positions, including Senior Vice President of Sales and Marketing for Gaylord Entertainment, President of the former subsidiary ResortQuest, and Senior Vice President and Treasurer.
+Fioravanti took on oversight of finance in 2007 and was promoted to Senior Vice President and Chief Financial Officer in 2009, playing a crucial role in navigating the 2008 financial crisis.
+As Executive Vice President and CFO from 2011 to 2015, he was instrumental in the company's 2012 conversion to a Real Estate Investment Trust (REIT).
+From 2015 to 2022, as President and CFO, he led the acquisition of Block 21 in Austin, Texas, and a significant strategic investment by Atairos and NBCUniversal aimed at enhancing the growth of Opry Entertainment Group.
+Prior to joining Ryman Hospitality Properties, Fioravanti spent 11 years with Harrah's Entertainment, serving in various senior corporate and property-level roles.
+He earned his master's degree in business administration from the University of Tennessee and a bachelor's degree from The Ohio State University.

 Jennifer Hutcheson, Executive Vice President & Chief Financial Officer

-Jennifer Hutcheson has been the Executive Vice President and Chief Financial Officer of Ryman Hospitality Properties since March 2022.
-Before this, she was the Executive Vice President, Corporate Controller & Chief Accounting Officer from January 2013 to March 2022.
-She also served as the company's Vice President of Accounting and Tax from March 2006 to December 2012, and Director of Corporate Accounting from May 2004 to March 2006.
-Ms. Hutcheson began her career as an auditor with Ernst & Young LLP and Arthur Andersen.
+Jennifer Hutcheson has served as Executive Vice President and Chief Financial Officer of Ryman Hospitality Properties since March 2022.
+Before this, she held the position of Executive Vice President, Corporate Controller & Chief Accounting Officer from January 2013 to March 2022.
+Her earlier roles at the company include Vice President of Accounting and Tax from March 2006 to December 2012, and Director of Corporate Accounting from May 2004 to March 2006.
+Hutcheson began her career as an auditor with Ernst & Young LLP and Arthur Andersen, and is a certified public accountant.
+She has studied at Vanderbilt University, Leadership Nashville, and Tennessee Tech University.

 Colin V. Reed, Executive Chairman of the Board of Directors

-Colin V. Reed has served as Executive Chairman of the Board of Directors since January 1, 2023, and has been a director of the company since April 2001.
-He was the company's Chief Executive Officer from April 2001 through December 2022 and was first elected Chairman of the Board in May 2005.
-Reed also served as President of the company at various times between 2001 and 2015.
-Upon joining the predecessor company, Gaylord Entertainment, he led a strategic reorganization including the formation of the Gaylord Hotels brand and the divestiture of over $300 million in non-core assets.
-He also led the company through its conversion to a Real Estate Investment Trust (REIT) in 2012 and oversaw a major strategic investment by Atairos and NBCUniversal in 2022 to bolster the growth of Opry Entertainment Group.
-Before joining Ryman Hospitality Properties, Reed was Chief Financial Officer and a member of the three-executive Office of the President for Harrah's Entertainment Inc. He joined Harrah's in 1977 as a financial controller for its former Holiday Inn International Division.
+Colin V. Reed became Executive Chairman of the Board of Directors on January 1, 2023, and has been a director of Ryman Hospitality Properties since April 2001.
+He previously served as the company's Chief Executive Officer from April 2001 through December 2022 and was first elected Chairman of the Board in May 2005.
+Upon joining the predecessor company, Gaylord Entertainment, Reed spearheaded a strategic reorganization that involved divesting non-core assets and refocusing the company on its hospitality and entertainment segments, including the formation of the Gaylord Hotels brand.
+He also guided the company through its conversion to a Real Estate Investment Trust (REIT) in 2012 and oversaw a significant strategic investment by Atairos and NBCUniversal in 2022 to boost the growth of Opry Entertainment Group.
+Prior to his time at Ryman, Reed was Chief Financial Officer and a member of the three-executive Office of the President for Harrah's Entertainment Inc., where he began in 1977.
+His career at Harrah's included various management positions, such as financial controller for Holiday Inn International Division and CFO for Holiday Inn's Europe, Middle East, and Africa Division.
+From 1993 to 1995, he was responsible for developing and executing the growth strategy for Harrah's Casinos, contributing to its emergence as one of the largest casino companies in the nation.

 Patrick Chaffin, Executive Vice President & Chief Operating Officer